princomp/princomp.github.io/source/exercises/projects/dnd_character_creator/description.md

   - Modify ToString to Display job
   - Create new SetJob method
     - User picks jobs available to them based on stats
-      - Strength:
-        - Greater than 10: Soldier
-        - Greater than 15: Mercenary
+      - Strength: Greater than 10: Soldier; Greater than 15: Mercenary
-      - Dexterity:
-        - Greater than 10: Armorer
-        - Greater than 15: Blacksmith
+      - Dexterity: Greater than 10: Armorer; Greater than 15: Blacksmith
-      - Constitution:
-        - Greater than 10: Miner
-        - Greater than 15: Gladiator
+      - Constitution: Greater than 10: Miner; Greater than 15: Gladiator
-      - Intelligence:
-        - Greater than 10: Mathematician
-        - Greater than 15: Scholar
+      - Intelligence: Greater than 10: Mathematician; Greater than 15: Scholar
-      - Wisdom:
-        - Greater than 10: Historian
-        - Greater than 15: Philosopher
+      - Wisdom: Greater than 10: Historian; Greater than 15: Philosopher
-      - Charisma:
-        - Greater than 10: Merchant
-        - Greater than 15: Bartender
+      - Charisma: Greater than 10: Merchant; Greater than 15: Bartender
     - Array of all options should be set at the beginning [str, str, dex, dex, con, con, ...]
     - Only show jobs that are available to user (like `SetRole`)
     - User should pick job (with validation)